-10.4.3.4 Sulphur Hexafluoride (SF6)
+12.4.5.3 Sulphur Hexafluoride (SF6)

-It is proposed that the new Coolnabacky substation and Ballyragget substation will be a GIS (Gas Insulated Switchgear) Station and will use Sulphur Hexafluoride (SF6) in electrical equipment.
-SF6 is an insulating material used within high voltage electrical equipment because of its high dielectric strength and good thermal properties.
+It is proposed that the new Coolnabacky substation and Ballyragget substation will be a GIS (Gas Insulated Switchgear) Station and will use Sulphur Hexafluoride ( $SF_6$ ) in electrical equipment. $SF_6$ is an insulating material used within high voltage electrical equipment because of its high dielectric strength and good thermal properties.
 It is non-flammable, non-corrosive to metals at ambient temperatures and non-toxic at steady state.
-The GIS switchgear will be enclosed in a building.
-The equipment will be hermetically sealed to prevent leakage.
+The GIS switchgear will be enclosed in a building and equipment containing $SF_6$ will be hermetically sealed to prevent leakage.

-$SF_6$ is a powerful greenhouse gas but the current amount in the atmosphere is small.
-Global $SF_6$ is a very stable gas and therefore most emissions accumulate in the atmosphere.
-But very little is released so the contribution to the greenhouse effect is low.
-Calculations show that SF6 contributes less than 0.1 percent to the total greenhouse effect.
+$SF_6$ is a powerful greenhouse gas but the current amount in the atmosphere is small, contributing less than 0.1 percent to the total greenhouse effect.
+Global $SF_6$ is a very stable gas and therefore most emissions accumulate in the atmosphere. $SF_6$ is not an ozone depleting gas.